beedata-analytics/iskramanager/README.md

   --testing
 ```

-3. Delete
+##### 3. DELETE

-   If the contracts_file parameter is provided, the process only proceeds to delete the contracts included in that file.
+If the contracts_file parameter is provided, the process only proceeds to delete the contracts included in that file for the company_name.Otherwise the process deletes the company.

-   Otherwise the process deletes the company.
+Example: Delete of contracts from sieactiva company in testing environment.

 ```sh
 python main.py run